| Biodiversity Beyond Linnaeus

 Biodiversity Beyond Linnaeus is a fundraising initiative with the goal to raise

-100 million SEK by 2027 to engage biodiversity experts at Evolutionsmuseet.
+100 million SEK by 2027 to engage biodiversity experts at Evolutionsmuseet, the natural history museum of Uppsala University.

 5,000,000+